coffeeaddict/wodan/README.md

 ## Justification

-Either I am to stupid for God, or God has failed in it's intents and purposes.
+Either I am too stupid for God, or God has failed in it's intents and purposes.

 Everytime I try to setup a functional install of God, it just fails to work for me.